SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.contentRepositories`
 Paths to custom directories containing WitcherScript contents.
 Useful when not having Witcher 3 installed on your local machine or when simply storing scripts outside of game directory.

+### `witcherscript-ide.gameHostIpAddress`
+IPv4 address of the game host.
+It is used when running remote game commands such as script recompilation.
+Change this if you're running the game on a different computer from the one you're currently working in VSCode.
+Defaults to the localhost address.

 ### `witcherscript-ide.languageServer.enable`
 Enable the language server.
 True by default.
 You can disable this if you only want syntax highlighting.
 Change requires extension reload.